 ● Take a walking tour through the Tianzifang precinct with its boutique art, fashion, and dining options.

 |Stay for||3 - 5 days|

 Relax in Xian: one of China’s ancient capitals

 In fact, Xian is fun.
-It’s a bright, lively city, made all the more beautiful by red lantern-lined streets that sparkle at night, making the city seem like it never sleeps.
+It’s a bright, lively city, made all the more beautiful by red lantern lined streets that sparkle at night.
+It’s a city that doesn’t seem to sleep.

 Chengdu: create travel memories with pandas

 There’s no doubt if Chengdu is on your list, then a visit to see giant pandas - China’s national treasure - is a non-negotiable.

 Available for viewing at the Chengdu Research Base of Giant Panda Breeding or the Dujiangyan Panda Base, it’s essential to book ahead, so check in with a local travel consultant who can help make the ideal arrangements.